Exifers/fetch-utils/README.md

 # @exifers/fetch-utils
 A set of handy functions to perform requests on an API very easily.

-This module is designed to be easy-to-use and lightweight. veryIf you need a more advanced tool with response/request transformation for example you may want something like [axios](https://www.npmjs.com/package/axios).
+This module is designed to be easy-to-use and lightweight.
+If you need a more advanced tool with response/request transformation for example you may want something like [axios](https://www.npmjs.com/package/axios).

 ## Install
 ```bash